Welcome to the School of Pharmacy's 2021 Orientation!

-Please make sure to take the Math and Chemistry placement exams at least 48 hours prior to your scheduled advising appointment.
+Please make sure to take the Math, Chemistry, and English placement exams at least 48 hours prior to your scheduled advising appointment.
 Detailed information regarding both exams may be found under the Placement section of this website.

 Family Educational Rights and Privacy Act (FERPA) Guidelines